jkaewprateep/lessonfrom_Introduction_to_Data_Science_in_Python/README.md

 ### 🧸💬 Create a custom dataset from a custom function.

+🦭💬 Data input validation and aggregation are important in data processing, these tasks are performed to validate data and tracking of data changes and re-formatting ```verify_countrynamestring```, ```findin_countrynames```, ```renamecountry_record```.
+By each step is a common and transparent process, adding logging and notification methods is possibly the same as re-use some external sources of data for transform and support of data matching, joining, and data aggregation methods. </br>

 ### 🧸💬 Data cleaning functions.

 🐑💬 ➰ It is important to find and match data for tabular data information and data joining, filters, selection, and aggregation are easier in the later step because of no duplicated conditions to create. </br>